-The work ties in to my thesis, The Networked Audience, which argues that photography is failing to adequately respond to the possibilities of digital image distribution.
+This dimension of the work ties in to my thesis, The Networked Audience, which argues that photography is failing to adequately respond to the possibilities of digital image distribution.
 That text can be accessed here.
-It is a work in progress, and forms the basis of an ongoing research project.
 You can see the images, as well as various associated texts, visual experiments and other files, here.
 You can also read my thesis in 30 tweets here.